jorge-real/Ball-On-Beam/README.md

 ```

 ## Is there a user manual?
-There is no user manual as such for this simulator, at least not yet.
-However, the code is widely commented.
-In particular, spec files contain detailed description of the interface procedures and types.
+There is no user manual as such at the moment.
+Information on how to use the library is provided however in multiple code comments.
+In particular, spec files  contain detailed descriptions.

 ##  Contact
-Feel free to contact me by email (jorge@disca.upv.es) if you need further help with this library, or you want to drop a comment or suggestion.
+Feel free to contact me by email (jorge@disca.upv.es) if you need help with this library, or you want to drop a comment or suggestion.